 According to him, the current leadership crisis is rooted in ambition, the interests of power and money.
 These three things ultimately become the political basis for regulating, changing, and even manipulating people's social life under the pretext of democracy.
 “Finally, gradually this became a reflection of the culture of leaders who do not have the credibility of civil servants.
 And this is where the public's trust in the leader fades.
 "Of course, the impact is that a person's sense of nationalism no longer has any meaning," said the 1986 FIA-UB graduate.

-In line with ancient philosophy, according to him, simplicity is a form of wisdom.
-This is what he applies when leading.
-When he served as Mayor of Blitar for two consecutive terms, Djarot tended to protect by organizing street vendors rather than building a metropolis.
+In line with ancient philosophy, he said, simplicity is a form of wisdom.
+This is what he applied when leading.
+When he served as Mayor of Blitar for two consecutive terms, Djarot tended to protect by organizing street vendors rather than having to build a metropolis.
 "I want to open up opportunities for small traders to advance the economy in Blitar City," he added.

 With this policy, street vendors who used to be shabby in the square complex can now be neatly organized.
 The plan he implemented succeeded in boosting the economy without having to introduce supermarkets or mall like in big cities.